• Skip to main content

 no bake cornflakes Christmas wreath cookies on plate

-1. What’s Christmas without the wreath, right?
+1. What’s Christmas without the wreath?
 Now that you have the most beautiful Christmas wreath hanging on your front door, it’s time to get into the kitchen and make some tasty wreath treats!

 3. Christmas wreath cookies are retro treats!
-Cornflakes, marshmallow, butter and green gel food colors are combined to make a sweet treat that resembles Christmas wreath.
-It’s pretty, it gooey, it’s sweet, it delicious!
+Cornflakes, marshmallows, butter, and green gel food colors are combined to make a sweet treat that resembles a Christmas wreath.
+It’s pretty, it’s gooey, it’s sweet, it’s delicious!
 It’s guaranteed to be a huge hit with the kids and adults alike.

-4. To give it a complete festive wreath look, place red hots – mini round cinnamon candies over the wreath.
+4. To give it a complete festive wreath look, place red hots – mini round candies on top of the wreath.
 Against the bright green cornflake wreath cookies, red hots stand out and make it look all festive and pretty.

 • Cornflakes